What to Serve with Coconut Shrimp: 15 Oh SO Good Sides

 With each bite, it whisks you away to an island paradise where the waves lap up onto the sandy, palm tree-lined shore.

-That being said though, it can be challenging to pair it appropriately.
+That being said though, it can be challenging to pair it appropriately with some good sides.

 While you could go with something creamy when eating grilled shrimp, creamy-based sides will only overpower your coconut shrimp.
 Luckily, we have you covered with these coconut shrimp sides that won’t upstage your main event!

 1. Grilled Summer Squash With Feta

 We’re kicking off this list of coconut shrimp sides with one of many that can be done on the grill.

 We wholeheartedly believe that tropical flavors and summertime really shine when a grill is used in the cooking process.

 If you’re planning on having a backyard gathering, this is one of the best coconut shrimp side dishes…a delicious salad of grilled zucchini and yellow squash paired with fresh mint and basil, topped off with feta cheese.

 What’s Gaby Cooking gives you the full recipe for this outstanding side dish that’s sure to be one of your new summer favorites!